 So, how often should you wash your dog?

-The most obvious answer is: “Whenever it’s needed.”
+The most obvious answer to this daunting question (how often should you take your dog a bath): “Whenever it’s needed.”

 Any dog owner who has watched his or her four-legged friend get extra excited about rolling around in something it found on the ground knows exactly when a bath is needed.
 Whether it’s an unpleasant odor, matted fur, or just a general look of grunginess, giving your dog a bath sometimes must be done immediately.